gbdev/pandocs/src/Power_Up_Sequence.md

 ## Stadium 2

 Pokémon Stadium 2's "GB Tower" emulator contains a very peculiar boot ROM.
-It can be found at offset $015995F0 in the US release, and is $3F0 bytes long.
+It can be found at offset $015995F0 in the US release, and is only 1008 bytes long.
 Its purpose is unknown.

 This boot ROM does roughly the same setup as a regular CGB boot ROM, but writes to $FF50 very early, and said write is followed by a lock-up loop.